chirun-ncl/chirun/README.md

 The command `makecourse` is now available for use.
 You should now compile the sample course and ensure everything works.

+#### Development Upgrade Instructions
+ * To upgrade the development installation pull the latest changes from this git repository and install any new requirements, e.g.
+ * `cd makecourse`
+ * `git pull`
+ * `pip install -r requirements.txt`

+---

 ### Compile the Sample Course
  * Install the `makecourse` package using the instructions above
  * Clone the sample course: `git clone https://github.com/coursebuilder-ncl/sample_course.git`
  * Change into the directory you just cloned to and run `make local` to build and view a local version of the sample course.
  * The finished website output will be in `./sample_course/build`

+---

 ### Help!
 My LaTeX notes won't compile!